-Vacant.
-The Office Support Associate is part of the Chemistry Graduate Admissions Office and assists with the admissions process.
-This position is also responsible for making updates and changes to the content on the Department of Chemistry webpages.
+Lisa Williamson supports the Graduate Admissions Office by assisting with the admission process.
+She is also responsible for making updates and changes to the content on the Department of Chemistry webpages.

-Doug Mills came to the department in December 2008 after working in Instructional Technology on the University of Illinois, Urbana-Champaign campus for 16 years.
-In addition to collaborating with, supporting, and developing interactive online content for faculty and instructors, the Director of Instructional Technology provides leadership in the development of Chemistry learning spaces and initiatives as well as serving as a liaison for instructional technology interests across campus.
+As Director of Instructional Technology, Doug Mills supports course technology needs and develops interactive online content for faculty and instructors.
+Doug also provides leadership in the development of Chemistry learning spaces and initiatives as well as serving as a liaison for instructional technology interests across campus.

-Instructional Technology initiatives are also supported by Alejandro (Alex) Ibarra, Instructional Technology Specialist.
-As Instructional Technology Specialist, Ibarra assists the Director, as well as other members of the department’s faculty and staff, in areas related to multimedia production, video editing, and web design.
+Instructional Technology initiatives are also supported by Alejandro (Alex) Ibarra, Senior Instructional Technology Specialist.
+Alex assists the Director, as well as other members of the department’s faculty and staff, in areas related to multimedia production, video editing, and web design.
 He also serves as the liaison between the Department of Chemistry and the Center for Multimedia Excellence on campus.

 Chemistry Learning Center